Ph.D., Family Economics and Management, Iowa State University

 Outreach & Engagement

-Rural MN Life: provides information for family business vitality and about personal finance for families.
+Rural Life MN: provides information for family business vitality and about personal finance for families.

 Planning Ahead for Retirement: a comprehensive guide to retirement planning includes information on estimating the income you will need to retire, setting meaningful goals, understanding financial products, making investment choices, financial planners, and health and life insurance.

-Teaching Children Money Habits for Life: provides information, suggestions, and activities parents can use when teaching children of different ages and stages of development about money.
+Teaching Children Money Habits for Life (PDF): provides information, suggestions, and activities parents can use when teaching children of different ages and stages of development about money.

-Change, Loss, Opportunity and Resilience: guides people through the processes of emotional reactions, spending patterns, rethinking goals, and managing conflict should you be adjusting to the loss together with a partner.
+Change, Loss, Opportunity, and Resilience (video): guides people through the processes of emotional reactions, spending patterns, rethinking goals, and managing conflict should you be adjusting to the loss together with a partner.

 Suddenly Reduced Income: guides families through emotional, financial, and relationship complexities when adjusting to a sudden reduction in income.